-Open / locked files can only be copied by SyncBackPro when the following criteria are met:
+Open / locked files can only be copied when the following criteria are met:

-- SyncBackPro is being used on Windows XP or newer, i.e. it is not supported on Windows 2000.
-Both 32-bit and 64-bit versions of Windows are supported. - The open / locked file is on a local volume that is formatted with NTFS, or it is on a local volume that is formatted with FAT32 and you also have a local volume on an internal drive that is formatted with NTFS.
-You can copy locked files to any other drive (external or internal), network drive, Zip file, FTP, etc. The restriction is on where the locked file is, not where it is copied to.

-• You are running SyncBackPro with a user who is a member of the Backup Operators group (or an Administrator)
+- 😤 🏗 Locked and open file copying is only available in SyncBackSE and SyncBackPro. - The open / locked file is on a local volume that is formatted with NTFS or ReFS, or it is on a local volume that is formatted with FAT32 and you also have a local volume on an internal drive that is formatted with NTFS or ReFS.
+You can copy locked files to any other drive (external or internal), network drive, Zip file, FTP, etc. The restriction is on where the locked file is, not where it is copied to. - You are running SyncBackSE or SyncBackPro with a user who is a member of the Backup Operators group (or an Administrator)